LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 # Lumion UUID Format

 This is a combination of a name-based namespace and a robust hash, similar to type 5 UUIDs in [@RFC4122].

-RFC4122 UUIDs cannot be used because of the constrained environments many Lumion-using applications are deployed in and which therefore do not have knowledge of namespaces.
+RFC4122 UUIDs MUST NOT be used because of the constrained environments many Lumion-using applications are deployed in and which therefore do not have knowledge of namespaces that look like DNS or which imply a network even exists.
 In addition RFC4122 does not include any hash more recent than SHA-1, which is now deprecated.

 XXXXX MORE GOES HERE XXXXX